Get to know us

 Maya leads the definition, development and launch of innovative solutions for NextLaw Labs.
 She delivers next-generation technology, process and innovation consulting services across the globe for the Dentons ecosystem, bringing deep knowledge of legal tech through hands-on experimentation with new products, including those in the portfolio of investment arm, Nextlaw Ventures.
 Collaborating with legal tech communities and experts worldwide, she continually evolves Nextlaw Labs' partnership and investment strategies.
 She was named one of ABA Legal Technology Resource Center's "Women of Legal Tech 2018."

 Patrick graduated from UC Hastings in '95 and spent 5 years practicing Corporate and Securities law as an attorney with Venture Law Group before embarking on a business career that has included roles in 3 startups and stints at Yahoo (VP of Product Management) and Intuit (VP and GM, Demandforce business unit).
-Patrick is currently the COO of legal tech startup Logikcull, a SF-based cloud software company that is disrupting the $15B eDiscovery industry.
+Patrick most recently served as the COO of legal tech startup Logikcull, a SF-based cloud software company that is disrupting the $15B eDiscovery industry.
 Patrick lives in Palo Alto with his wife of 27 years and has 3 amazing adult children.

 Former Orrick corporate partner and cofounder of Atrium